The 2020-2021 TBPK class is full.

 How do I apply for the 2020-2021 school year?

 If you live in the Hamilton attendance area or have a child in grades K-7 at Hamilton, you may apply at the school between October 1, 2019 and 3:00 pm on October 11, 2019.
 There will be no deposit check collected at this time.
+However, you will be asked to provide a current utility bill as proof of address.
 If you are applying for more than one child (i.e twin siblings, or siblings where one child is three years old and another child is four year old) please make a note of this (“sibling”) on each child’s application.

-We will conduct a lottery on October 14th at 3:00 pm to fill available spots in our program.
+We will conduct a lottery on October 15th at 3:00 pm to fill available spots in our program.
 You will be notified via email that your child has received a spot for the 2019-2020 school year.
-At this point, a deposit check and proof of residency will need to be turned in to secure the spot.
+At this point, a deposit check will need to be turned in to secure the spot.

 We will then conduct a second lottery on October 29th to fill available spots/fill waitlist.